 - You'll need to find around 16-18 hours to study each week.

-Inevitably, unless your employer has agreed to let you study in work time (2 days a week on the part time route or 4 days a week on the full time route) the number of hours you will need to study means giving up some of your own time.
-This is likely to involve cutting down on some of your social activities, especially if you are studying full time.
+Inevitably, unless your employer has agreed to let you study in work time (2 days a week on the part time route) the number of hours you will need to study means giving up some of your own time.
+This is likely to involve cutting down on some of your social activities.
 The OU provides some excellent advice on how to find time to study and the things you may have to consider moderating.
 There is an online planner which we strongly recommend you take a look at.
 Click the link to see more.

 You will be asked to explain where your study time will be coming from during your induction.